vuejs/v2.vuejs.org/src/v2/guide/typescript.md

 console.log(vm.$myProperty) // This will be successfully compiled
 ```

-You can declare additional global properties and component options as well:
+You can also declare additional global properties and component options:

 ```ts
 import Vue from 'vue'